lalitsethia/lalitsethia.github.io/_pages/about.md

   - /about.html
 ---

 I am Ph.D.
 Candidate in the Department of Economics at Boston University.
 I am an applied economist with projects in international, and development economics.
 I leverage data and rigorous empirical methods to uncover statistical patterns and causal relationships.
+I also develop and calibrate structural models to perform counterfactual analysis.

 I am on the job market and available for interviews.
 You can find my [CV here](https://lalitsethia.github.io//files/Resume.pdf).